scottbot95/stationeers-ic-kotlin/Readme.md

 - Script type contains raw operations (not necessarily 1:1 with MIPS)
 - Device/register types contain more abstract tasks
+- Scripts should be able to be compiled more than once with different options each time

 ## Examples